-Every tree can naturally extract nitrogen from the soil and help prevent spring water from being polluted by the element.
+Every tree can naturally extract nitrogen from the soil and help prevent the element from polluting spring water.

 The amount of rainwater runoff will continue to increase when hectares of open area are paved.

-For spring conservation, careful urban design and reasonable water permit restrictions will be essential.
+Careful urban design and reasonable water permit restrictions will be essential for spring conservation.

 Communities subject to action restrictions need to reevaluate the rules governing associations.
 The reason is that these regulations often encourage pollution by requiring certain gardening practices, standards, and treatments.